Knaak53/xrp/README.md

-# X Roleplay System - An Advenced roleplay framework for RedM
+# X Roleplay System - An Advanced roleplay framework for RedM

 ![alt text](http://46.41.139.135/xrp.jpg)
 Join our discord to get the newest updates and support! - https://discord.gg/FKH4uwb